the-turing-way/the-turing-way/book/website/communication/outreach/outreach-presentations.md

 ## Encourage audience interaction

-We always hope to present our research in a way that leaves our audience excited and curious with questions they have.
+We always hope to present our research in a way that leaves our audience excited and curious about new ideas.
 It is common for presentations to be followed by a Q&A session.
 Traditionally, this would mean raising hands or coming to the front of the auditorium situation.
 However, this classical approach does not always encourage inclusivity and diversity.

-A solution to this is to use online Q&A toolkits such as [sli.do](https://www.sli.do) or [Mentimeter](https://www.mentimeter.com/), where audience members can ask questions, vote in polls, and be part of the discussion without having to race to a microphone or be left to the random chance of being picked with their hand up.
+A solution to this is to use online apps such as [sli.do](https://www.sli.do) or [Mentimeter](https://www.mentimeter.com/), where the audience can ask questions, vote in polls, and be part of the discussion without having to race to a microphone or be left to the random chance of being picked with their hand up.
 This type of tool creates a more inclusive environment, people are less afraid of asking questions, and it generates a more diverse and relevant pool of questions.
-It also encourages discussion to be continued past our presenting time slot as we can continue to answer questions through a web interface.
+It also encourages discussion to be continued past our presenting time slot as we can answer questions through a web interface.

 ## Consider multiple channels